 Open water diving

-Yet, only a few places on Earth offer open water shark diving.
-But unlike cage diving, you cannot jump right into it as there are certain steps to be followed.
-To be deemed fit to swim with sharks you need to have an advanced open water certification and carry relevant scuba diving equipment.
+Yet, only a few places on Earth offer open-water shark diving.
+But unlike cage diving, you cannot jump right in, as there are certain steps to be followed.
+To be deemed fit to swim with sharks, you need to have an advanced open-water certification and carry relevant scuba diving equipment.

 Several places around the world offer shark diving.
 But we have curated the top 5 destinations that offer a quality shark diving experience: